 Smart B-Trainer periodically updates you with heart rate distance, pace or anytime you like at the push of a button.
-The smartphone app allows you to set goals and fitness level.
-It will then guide you day by day with target heart rates for efficient fat-burning, stamina increasing sessions.
+The smartphone app allows you to set goals and fitness level, and will then guide you day by day with target heart rates for efficient fat-burning and stamina increasing sessions.

-The buds play music as well… Smart B-Trainer uses your target heart rate to automatically select tracks matching tempo to training, slowing you down or speeding you up to keep you on target!
+Just to mention – the buds play music as well… Smart B-Trainer uses your target heart rate to automatically select tracks matching tempo to training, slowing you down or speeding you up to keep you on target.

-The Aware is a Bluetooth headphone with embedded biometric sensors that measure data such as heart rate, calories burned, speed, distance, steps, and cardio zone, all accessible through your phone.
+Aware is a Bluetooth headphone with a host embedded biometric sensors that measure data such as heart rate, calories burned, speed, distance, steps, and cardio zone.
 You can also wake up to a comprehensive sleep report each morning.

-The Aware hearable also claims to be able to monitor your brain waves through EEG and provide real-time feedback about focus, stress, sleep patterns, and relaxation.
+Furthermore, the Aware hearable claims to be able to monitor your brain waves through EEG and provide real-time info on focus, stress, sleep patterns, and relaxation.
 This enhanced awareness may help to increase focus and lower stress levels.

-Its worth noting – the company has successfully raised funds via Kickstarter to develop the product, but has run into delays in terms of delivery (scheduled delivery date was set for June 2016).
+Its worth noting – the company has successfully raised funds via Kickstarter to develop the product, but has run into delays in terms of delivery.
+To the dismay of its backers, it has not published a status update since November, so you may want to hold off on pre-ordering for now.
+The original scheduled delivery date was set for June 2016.

 Like this article?
 Subscribe to our monthly newsletter to never miss out!